MarcLoupias/memo-dev/languages/javascript/tools/npm/npm-memo.md

 ```

 > since npm@3, npm is not installing automatically peerDeps.
 You need to add it explicitly in your package.json.

+**peerDeps usage**

+Mostly for a package to be used as a deps for another.
+No usage for an end project (like a frontend or a backend).

 ### others packages